emacs-mirror/emacs/mps/readme.txt

   nmake /f w3i3mv.nmk <target>

+To build for 64-bit Windows, you must switch the environment to use the 64-bit toolchain.
+Type:

+  setenv /x64
+  nmake /f w3i6mv.nmk

-And so on.
+And so on .

-The output of the build goes to a directory named after the platform (e.g. "fri4gc") so that you can share the source tree across platforms using NFS, for example.
+On most platforms, the output of the build goes to a directory named after the platform (e.g. "fri4gc") so that you can share the source tree across platforms using NFS, for example.
 Building generates "mps.a" or "mps.lib" or equivalent, a library of object code which you can link with your application, subject to the MPS licensing conditions (see under "Licensing", below).
 It also generates a number of test programs, such as "amcss" (a stress test for the Automatic Mostly-Copying pool class).